AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * You can now target **audiences uploaded from a CSV file** into journeys and campaigns.
 [Learn more](../audience/about-audiences.md#segments-in-journey-optimizer)
 * You can now target **audiences created through audience composition** and leverage enrichment attributes in Journeys.
 [Learn more](../building-journeys/read-audience.md)

+>[!AVAILABILITY]
+>
+>The use of audiences and attributes from audience composition and custom upload (CSV file) is currently unavailable for use with Healthcare Shield or Privacy and Security Shield.

 **Journeys**

 * **Filter your journeys** - You can now use **custom dates to filter the journeys** inventory, in addition to the existing predefined date filters.
 This allows you to refine the list by displaying journeys published on a specific date, within a particular month, throughout an entire year, or within specified time ranges.